RIP Jean-Paul Belmondo

 In the wake of his success with Breathless in the 1960s, Belmondo continued to work with other legendary directors like Jean-Pierre Melville (Léon Morin, Priest, Le Doulos), Vittorio De Sica (acting opposite Sophia Loren in Two Women), François Truffaut (Mississippi Mermaid), and Godard again (A Woman Is a Woman, Pierrot le fou).
 But both the athletic and performative sides of his professional life would merge after the worldwide success of That Man From Rio, Philippe de Broca’s 1964 action comedy in which Belmondo played an airman forced into globe-trotting James Bond-style action when people kidnap his fiancée, seeking an Amazonian artifact her late professor father discovered.

-With the noteworthy exception of Stavisky…, a biopic he made with Alain Resnais in 1974, Belmondo devoted most of his career in the ’70s and ’80s to such popular entertainments, always projecting an amused self-awareness even as he wasin The Burglars (1971) or in Fear Over the City (1975).
+With the noteworthy exception of Stavisky…, a biopic he made with Alain Resnais in 1974, Belmondo devoted most of his career in the ’70s and ’80s to such popular entertainments, always projecting an amused self-awareness even as he was dodging avalanches in The Burglars (1971) or walking atop a moving train in Fear Over the City (1975).
 These days, Tom Cruise gets attention for doing most of his own stunts in the Mission: Impossible films, but Belmondo was similarly celebrated back in his day for his willingness to put himself on the line physically.
 Only an injury he sustained during the shoot for the 1985 film Hold-Up (a crime comedy co-starring a young Kim Cattrall that Bill Murray would later remake as Quick Change) finally put an end to such feats of onscreen derring-do.